richban/pcpp-2017/exams/pcpp-2017/LinkedListStack/ANSWERS.md

 }
 ```

-Also I have creating a *parallelTest* with N-threads with aggregate results.
+Also I have created a *parallelTest* with N-threads with aggregate results.
 For this test I have used the **CyclicBarrier(N)** and used the Consumer & Producer
 pattern.
 First I create *npairs* of Producers and Consumers.
 The Producers
 pushes *nTrials* random numbers and the consumer pops *nTrials* from the stack.
 Afterwards I check the consumed numbers is equals to the sum of the produced
 numbers.
 Both of them are summing a thread-local *sum* variable and than adding
 the result to a common  AtomicInteger.
+Thus the implementation meets it's functional
+requirement in a concurrent setting.

 ```
 class PushPopTest extends Tests {